 3.1.
 Mitochondrial fusion and division

 Mitochondrial division is initiated by the recruitment of cytosolic DRP1 to the mitochondrial outer membrane by DRP1 receptors.
 On the mitochondria, DRP1 assembles into helical filaments, wrapping around mitochondrial tubules.
 DRP1 filaments constrict and divide mitochondria, working together with ER tubules and actomyosin filaments.
 Mitochondrial fusion consists of outer membrane fusion and inner membrane fusion.
 Outer membrane fusion is mediated by mitofusin while inner membrane fusion is mediated by OPA1.
 Mitochondrial fusion is regulated by proteosomal degradation of mitofusins, proteolytic processing of OPA1 and production of GTP.
 Mitochondrial morphology is regulated by a balance between fusion and division; imbalanced dynamics result in altered morphology, which is associated with a variety of pathological conditions.
 When fusion is reduced, mitochondria fragment into tiny, spherical mitochondria that are often characterized by swollen cristae and impaired respiratory functions.
 When division is inhibited, tubular mitochondria fuse, generating elongated mitochondrial tubules with increased connectivity.
 When this delicate balance between division and fusion is lost, mitochondrial function, metabolism, and signalling are altered (Roy et al., 2016).
+Need more up-dated references???

 3.2.
 Core machineries of mitochondrial fusion and division

 Dynamin-related GTPases feature prominently in mitochondrial fusion and division.
 Complexes of mitofusin 1 and 2 (Fzo1) control outer membrane fusion, while OPA1 (Mgm1) mediates inner membrane fusion.
 In addition to its role in fusion, OPA1 (Mgm1) has been implicated in direct control of cristae junctions.
 For mitochondrial division, DRP1 (Dnm1) is recruited to the organelle surface where it assembles into spiral filaments that are thought to generate mechanical force, constricting and pinching off the mitochondria (Tamura et al., 2011).
 The fusion proteins are the outer mitochondrial membrane (OMM) proteins, mitofusin 1 (MFN1) and mitofusin 2 (MFN2), and the inner mitochondrial membrane (IMM) protein, optic atrophy factor 1 (OPA1).
 These proteins hydrolyze GTP to fuse two neighbouring mitochondria together to allow sharing of mitochondrial DNA, proteins and metabolites.
 MFN1 and MFN2 coordinate OMM fusion through the formation of either heterodimers (i.e. MFN1 binding to MFN2, and the most efficient method of fusion (Hoppins et al., 2011)) or homodimers (MFN2 binding to MFN2) (Chen et al., 2003; Koshiba et al., 2004).
 Fusion of IMM is mediated by OPA1 (Malka et al., 2005; Song et al., 2009), which itself is regulated by nuclease cleavage at the mRNA level, and proteolytic cleavage at the protein level (Song et al., 2007).
 In the absence of OPA1, MFN1 and MFN2 mediate only superficial mitochondrial fusion with the IMMs remaining unfused.
 This lack of IMM fusion and matrix content amalgamation result in loss of mitochondrial heterogeneity and the occurrence of metabolic disturbances, confirming that a key role of mitochondrial fusion is the mixing of matrix contents (mitochondrial DNA, metabolites and proteins) (Chen et al., 2005; Song et al., 2009).
+Most references e old.

 3.3.
 Mitochondrial fission proteins